There was a time when nothing captivated the American public extra than space. The Space Race. Beating the Russians to the moon.

 Those home windows had to be enormously engineered to face up to the stresses of the area.

 “All of the home windows in Mercury, Gemini, and Apollo—the primary generation of spacecraft—Corning furnished home windows for them all,” Marvin Bolt, Curator of Science and Technology at The Corning Museum of Glass.
-“Corning additionally supplied home windows for Skylab and the Space Shuttle so, if there’s a window, Corning furnished it.”
+“Corning additionally supplied home windows for Skylab and the Space Shuttle, so if there’s a window, Corning furnished it.”